(Warning: last picture is not appropriate for my veggie/vegan friends)

 Then I came across a stark reminder that the Camino is no joke.

 There’s really nothing to say except “Oh yeah, people die doing this.”

 At the summit of Alto de Erro right where the Camino bisects the highway was an incredible sight for sore eyes: a food truck!
 I really needed lunch:

-The two women ordering in the picture are Katie and Wilma from the Netherlands.
+The two women ordering in the picture are Kitty and Wilma from the Netherlands.
 Really nice ladies!

 My neck hurts more than my feet or legs tonight, probably because I had my head down watching my feet the whole way.

 I rolled into Zubiri without incident because of my walking poles — I’m convinced!
 I tripped over multiple rocks, started to slip and fall multiple times, and generally had to “turtle” my way down the mountain.
 It was so wet, my earbuds were starting to short out.
 It was so wet, my water-proof poncho let my sweatshirt get soaked underneath:

 Here’s the town welcome wagon right next to that sign: